 In the auto transport industry a little know-how goes a long way.
 The process can be quick and easy or long, drawn-out, and expensive.
-If you understand what is going on behind the scenes and what to avoid along the way then you will have a very pleasant experience.
+If you understand what is going on behind the scenes and what to avoid along the way then you will have a pleasant experience.

 The most important thing you need to know when shipping your car is what Brokers are and why they’re necessary.

-Basically they’re a middleman between you and the Carrier, but without them the industry couldn’t function.
+Basically they’re a middleman between you and the Carrier, without them the industry couldn’t function.
 Customers need Brokers because of how hard finding a Carrier is, especially at a fair price and on your schedule.
 Carriers need Brokers because of how difficult it is to find Customers at the right time and on their route.
 Without Brokers Carriers would have empty spots on their trailers and Customers would be searching for months for an expensive and inconvenient Carrier.

 Someone needs to be in the middle to connect the right Customer to the right Carrier.